Marxism in 2021

 The Western good life, our rights as the highest priority, our feelings, participation medals, and philosophical extravagance gives us a postmodern epidemic of narcissism.

 Since even postmodern science no longer has the truth, there is plenty of room for creativity.
 Make up your own mind about who, what, and how you are.
-It doesn't matter if you come up with something that completely abnormal to others, it just indicates that you are probably on the right track.
+It doesn't matter if you come up with something that's completely abnormal, it just indicates that you are probably on the right track.
 Because you have to determine your own identity primarily on the basis of self-invented standards and wisdom.
-When others criticize or question your beautiful self-development process, you ban these people from your life, after all; you have the right not to be offended.
+When others criticize or question your beautiful self-development process, you ban these people from your life.
+After all: you have the right not to be offended.

-Twisting the truth for attention and pity is already part of the narcissist's nature, so; let's highlight and invent some intersectionality factors!
+Twisting the truth for attention and pity is already part of the narcissist's nature, so: let's emphasize and invent some intersectionality factors!

 The benefits of the victim role

 - You feel you have a right for justice, you're expecting this from your society